xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

    SetUserSetting AutofocusBeamTilt  $BT
    RestoreCameraSet

 It uses function Z_byV2 to see which offset value to recover the Z height determined early by other method.
-It first find an *offset* value within 1um(you can use 0.5), then it uses a fitting method to refine this value to make it more accurate.
-If this script runs and gives offset value as -290.5, then you should use the function with this value.
+It first find an *offset* value that recovers Z height within 1um(you can define 0.5), then it uses a fitting method to refine this value to make it more accurate.
+If this script runs and gives offset value as -153.51, then you should use the function with this value.

 .. note::